 Yes, and No. The level of post-production depends on the genre and the need.
 All photo shoots are carefully culled, light balanced, color balanced, and enhanced where possible.
 Final portraits are always retouched.
 And other genres are retouched on an as-needed basis or by request.
 Select advanced retouching request may require additional fees.

 General retouching services include removal of blemishes, removal of bags under eyes, and removal of fly-away hairs, for example.
-Advanced retouching usually requires more extensive time in Photoshop such as removing entire objects from the scene, changing the size and shape of body parts or other objects in the scene, and adding objects to a scene.
+Advanced retouching usually requires more extensive time in Photoshop such as cutting out a subject to make the background transparent, removing entire objects from the scene, changing the size and shape of body parts or other objects in the scene, and adding objects to a scene.
 Removal of excessive acne, braces, and sunburn are also good examples.
 Advanced retouching is billed hourly and requires a custom guesstimate, as the time required ranges depending on the complexity of the project.
 Please inquire for a custom quote.

 For printed (hardcopy) publications, please request the following credit: